sqlitecloud/docs/src/pages/docs/commands/transfer-leadership-to-node.md

 ## Description

-The TRANSFER LEADERSHIP TO NODE command is rarely used (mostly for debugging purpose) but it can be used to force Raft to change its leader node to a specific nodeid.
-The leader node is the one that is used for write operations so it is wise to force the most powerful node to be the leader of a Raft cluster.
+The TRANSFER LEADERSHIP TO NODE command is rarely used (primarily for debugging purposes), but it can force Raft to change its leader node to a specific nodeid.
+The leader node is responsible for all the write operations, so it is wise to force the most powerful node to be the leader of a Raft cluster.

 ## Return